 Printers Office – the rate books of 1899, 1905 and 1910 show the building was used as a Printing Office by Edward Brown.
 Edward Henry Mahony Brown was baptised on 12 March 1874, the son of Jane Frances Brown and the grandson of Jane Brown with whom he was living at the time of the 1901 census in the house which later became 32 High Street.
 Click here to read about Edward Brown

 Fire Station – we know that the fire station was located in the Malthouse in the late 1920’s when Jack Pridham was a small lad living next door.
-The thumbnail photograph on the right shows number 2 St Mary Street where Jack Pridham lived and a close examination of the neighbouring building (the Malthouse) shows part of the Fire Station sign on the door of the building.
+The thumbnail photograph on the left shows number 2 St Mary Street where Jack Pridham lived and a close examination of the neighbouring building (the Malthouse) shows part of the Fire Station sign on the door of the building.
 Click on the thumbnail to see the full image.

 We know from a photograph taken in 1906 that the fire station was at that time located in the Market Hall in the High Street (in what is now Wildings Shop).
 The fire service were given notice to quit this location when Mr Weatherhead purchased the building in 1910.
 We understand from an account written about the history of the Thornbury Fire Service that the Brigade then moved to a new station costing £8 per annum and we assume that the new fire station was located in the Malthouse.
 The fire station at the Malthouse eventually closed in 1930 when a purpose-built new station was built in the High Street.